-In a 2021 update, the International Council of Nurses announced that national nursing associations had consistently received reports of nurses increasing working hours during the COVID-19 pandemic.1
+In a 2021 update on the effects of the pandemic on the nursing workforce, the International Council of Nurses announced that national nursing associations consistently received reports of nurses increasing working hours.1

 In addition to on-site duties, healthcare professionals far and wide—including RNs and nurse practitioners—shared knowledge and updates on the COVID-19 crisis as appropriate to help combat the spread of misinformation and the virus itself.

-Not only did nurses provide medical care and treatment, but they also extended emotional support to patients and families during the pandemic.
-In some cases, this included serving as messengers for hospitalized patients who could not see family members due to safety protocols.
+Not only did nurses provide medical care and treatment, but they also became a vital link between patients and families as the pandemic worsened, offering compassion and emotional support.
+In some cases, this included serving as messengers for hospitalized patients who could not see family members due to safety protocol..

-For immunocompromised and/or housebound individuals, COVID-19 posed a particularly dangerous threat.
-In these instances, many nurses and physicians conducted at-home visits to provide quality care and ensure the safety of these patients.
+For immunocompromised and/or housebound individuals, COVID-19 poses a particularly dangerous threat.
+Many nurses and physicians conducted at-home visits during the crisis to provide quality care and ensure the safety of those patients.

-Beyond sharing key insights on COVID-19, some nurse practitioners and RNs actually led public health initiatives and operations in their local communities, including mobile screening and testing services.
+Beyond sharing key insights on COVID-19, some nurse practitioners and RNs are led public health initiatives and operations in their local communities, including mobile screening and testing services.

-As the Centers for Disease Control and Prevention (CDC) continued to expand upon its COVID-19 guidelines, nurses worked to stay abreast of the latest updates and ensure the public remained aware of evolving safety protocols.
+As the Centers for Disease Control and Prevention (CDC) continued to update its COVID-19 guidelines, nurses stayed abreast of the latest developments and ensured that the public remained aware of evolving safety protocols.

-In addition to physical and emotional well-being, nurses made sure to emphasize the importance of addressing the effects of COVID-19 on mental health—for patients and practitioners alike.
+In addition to physical and emotional well-being, nurses made sure to emphasize the importance of addressing the effects of COVID-19 on mental health—for patients and practitioners alik.

 Because nurses work directly with patients, the pandemic inevitably put them at greater risk of contracting coronavirus.
 For this reason, many practitioners—particularly those working with COVID-19 patients and in critical care units—isolated from friends and family for months on end to keep everyone as safe as possible.